 While wooden windows have a reputation of being more luxurious than vinyl windows, they tend to not function as well as a window made of 100% vinyl.
 Wooden windows often rot and warp from the inside out if they are not properly protected and sealed regularly from the outside elements like rain, hail, and snow.
 You will have to maintain wooden windows more than vinyl windows.

 Vinyl windows are the most common and are also the most affordable type of window.
-Vinyl windows can come in many different styles, designs, and can have both higher and lower quality options to fit anyone’s budget.
+Vinyl windows can come in many different styles, and designs, and can have both higher and lower quality options to fit anyone’s budget.
 Vinyl windows will never rot or warp and tend to last much longer than wooden windows.
 A vinyl window could have a lifetime of over 30 years while a wooden window could rot and warp in as less as 5-10 years.

-If you are looking to replace the windows of your home the best option to choose is a pure vinyl made window with thick glass, thick vinyl with easy to clean features and easy to lock hardware.
+If you are looking to replace the windows of your home the best option to choose is a pure vinyl made window with thick glass, thick vinyl with easy to clean features, and easy to lock hardware.

 When it comes time to replace your windows the cost may be affected if the wood framing of your window is rotted or warped.
 Most of the time you only have to replace the window itself which will not raise the price of the project.
 However, many homeowners wait too long to replace and reseal the openings.
 When you have windows that leak or contain a breeze that means the window is not properly sealed or installed.
 This leads to water, air, and other elements being able to enter the structure of your home.

-When water, air and other elements are able to enter your home structure this may lead to the wooden structure and frame of the opening that the new replacement window will be put into to rot or warp.
+When water, air, and other elements are able to enter your home structure this may lead to the wooden structure and frame of the opening the new replacement window will be put into to rot or warp.
 Once this has happened it will become necessary to replace the framing which will add to the cost of your window replacement project.

 Building a new frame will cost more depending on how much of the frame is rotted, how big the frame is and how much material is needed to make the opening strong enough to hold the new replacement window.
 Unfortunately, this may be an added cost most contractors are unaware of until they take out your old windows.
 This is a cost that may be unwanted by homeowners but is necessary in order to properly install a replacement window.